 Retention in the Clinical Program

 Students may be asked to suspend clinical training, temporarily or permanently, on the basis of violation of ethical principles (see below), significant unprofessional behavior, personal impairment that would jeopardize their clinical work, or failure to make adequate progress in the applied or research aspects of the program.
 The Clinical Program Committee makes such decisions, with input solicited from the student and from the student's clinical supervisors and Advisory Committee.
-When students are asked to suspend clinical training solely because of personal impairment or inadequate progress in practicum, their standing in the doctoral program will not otherwise be affected.
+When students are asked to suspend clinical training solely because of personal impairment or inadequate progress in practicum, their standing in the psychology doctoral program will not otherwise be affected.

 Student Conduct & Ethical Responsibilities

 Students in the clinical program, like all psychology students, are subject to the provisions of Penn's Code of Student Conduct and Code of Academic Integrity.
 Furthermore, the clinical program subscribes to the professional ethics of the American Psychological Association (2016) and recommends that every student acquire a copy of the Ethical Principles of Psychologists and Code of Conduct, which may be downloaded here.
-Students should also familiarize themselves with Pennsylvania state licensing and practice laws and the PA Code of Ethics
+Students should also familiarize themselves with Pennsylvania state licensing and practice laws and the PA Code of Ethics.

 Should a student fail to abide by ethical and legal guidelines for psychologists, the Clinical Program Committee will review the seriousness of the violation.
 Possible consequences include requirements for additional training in ethics and professional practice or remediation of the violation, probation or termination from the program, and reports to state or national ethical committees.